 Truth be told, wedgies are a serious problem if you’re a fitness enthusiast.

-Another truth is that the wedgie concern is not gender-biased.
-Meaning both men and women have to deal with it.
+Also, the concern is not gender-biased – both men and women have to deal with it.

 As for men, there is only one best choice – boxer briefs.